wheatgreaser/wheatgreaser.github.io/compily.md

 the rest of the program is just boring old splitting the string into several and seperate words and classify them into seperate types typa thing.

-## 27 nov, 2024:
-ok turns out, im shit at c++, i struggle with simplle syntax shit, so im going to brush up on my c++ skills and come back. its leetcodin' time.